signavio/tech-blog/_posts/2017-03-15-creating-a-docker-compose-helper.md

 ---
-title: "Microservice orchestration with Apache Kafka"
+title: "Microservice orchestration with Docker Compose"
 description: "Pros and cons of creating a Docker management tool for your development environment"
 author: Julius Breckel
 tags: Docker, docker-compose, Node.js